ExamTime/factory_inspector/README.md

-This very simple gem reports on how [FactoryGirl](https://github.com/thoughtbot/factory_girl) are being used during your test runs.
-This is useful in understanding where the time is going during your test runs - while FactoryGirl is useful, overuse can lead to serious slowdowns due to a cascade of database writes when building test objects.
+This very simple gem reports on how [FactoryGirl](https://github.com/thoughtbot/factory_girl) is being used during your test runs.
+This is useful in understanding where the time is going during your test runs; while FactoryGirl is useful, overuse can lead to serious slowdowns due to a cascade of database writes when building test objects.
 The analysis relies on the changes brought in with [FactoryGirl 3.2](http://robots.thoughtbot.com/post/21719164760/factorygirl-3-2-so-awesome-it-needs-to-be-released)